CiscoCXSecurity/bbqsql/README.md

 - Proxies

 Then specify where the injection is going and what syntax we are injecting.
 Read on for details.

+## Install ##

+After you pull the tool from Github, you can install simply by typing:

+`python setup.py install`

 ## BBQSQL Options ##